PrefectHQ/prefect/docs/orchestration/concepts/kv_store.md

 **Keys** are strings. **Values** are JSON blobs.

-The number of key value pairs allowed is limited by license, starting with 50 pairs on the Free tier.
-Values are limited to 1 MB in size.
+The number of key value pairs allowed is limited by license, starting with 10 pairs on the Free tier.
+Values are limited to 1 KB in size.

 Key value pairs can be configured via the Prefect CLI, Python library, API, and UI.